CouncilofLorien/counciloflorien.github.io/docs/original/rulebooks/the-lidless-eye.md

 >
 > Finally, the company takes one turn to move from Dol Guldur to The Lonely Mountain using the site path, ![](/assets/images/dark-domain.svg) ![](/assets/images/wilderness.svg) ![](/assets/images/wilderness.svg), indicated on The Lonely Mountain site card.
 Wendy plays The Lonely Mountain site card during her organization phase, and she removes the Dol Guldur site card at the end of her company's movement/hazard phase.

+{: .bullets }
 ### MOVING YOUR RINGWRAITH'S COMPANY

+{: .bullets }
 The company containing your Ringwraith may freely move from Darkhaven to Darkhaven and from a non-Darkhaven site to a Darkhaven.
 However, in order to move from a Darkhaven to a non-Darkhaven site, a Ringwraith must have a special resource card: a _Black Rider_ card, a _Fell Rider_ card, or a _Heralded Lord_ card (i.e., the Ringwraith must be in Black Rider mode, in Fell Rider mode, or in Heralded Lord Mode).

+{: .bullets }
+>
-{: .note }
+> {: .note }
-> **Example:** Suppose Ren the Ringwraith is at Barad-dur and wants to move to The Lonely Mountain as outlined in the previous example.
+> > **Example:** Suppose Ren the Ringwraith is at Barad-dur and wants to move to The Lonely Mountain as outlined in the previous example.
 On his first turn, he moves to Minas Morgul—he does not need a special card because he is moving from a non-Darkhaven site to a Darkhaven.
 On his second turn, he moves from Minas Morgul to Dol Guldur as outlined—he does not need a special card because he is moving from a Darkhaven to a Darkhaven.
 On his third turn, he plays a _Black Rider_ card in order to move from Dol Guldur (a Darkhaven) to The Lonely Mountain (a non-Darkhaven).

 <br><span class="page-number">25</span>